From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 The best AI prompts effectively balance the right amount of detail with a degree of generative freedom.
 Why?

-When you specify every detail of what you want, AI will quickly run out of ideas, and you’ll miss the opportunity to improve your copy.
+When you specify every detail of what you want, the AI mind will quickly run out of ideas, and you’ll miss the opportunity to improve your copy.
 What’s more, if you find yourself packing every single requirement into your prompt, you might find that writing the content yourself is faster than editing the results.
-By loosening up your prompt and giving generative AI some freedom, you can sometimes get results that make you say, “Brilliant!
+By loosening up your prompt and giving generative AI some freedom in its creative process, you can sometimes get results that make you say, “Brilliant!
 Why didn’t I think of that myself?”

 Still, AI can come off the rails if you leave too much unsaid and give ideas that don’t suit your brand.
 So, experiment with the amount of detail to see the change in the quality of outputs.